Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Materials and methods

+We refer the reader to the supplementary material (S1 Text) for further details on the implementation of the piecewise polynomial force model.

-This is one of the most important data structures of the cell because it links the cell with its microenvironment.
+\paragraph{Cell secretion and uptake:} This is one of the most important data structures of the cell because it links the cell with its microenvironment.
 We solve a vector of partial differential equations, which reduce to the addition of a cellular secretion/uptake term to the diffusion equation described in section \ref{sec:methods;subsec:diffusion}.

 This is very important since most of the cellular processes depend on the substrates that diffuse in the microenvironment.
-For example, after a partial hepatectomy, the liver undergoes to a cytokine- and growth factor- mediated regeneration processes \cite{markers}.
-In this work we propose to mediate the cellular proliferation based on a growth factor that diffuses through the microenvironment.
+For example, it is well accepted that after a partial hepatectomy, the liver undergoes to cytokine- and growth factor- mediated regeneration processes \cite{markers}.
+However, most of the mechanisms of initiating and promoting regenerative responses as well as the termination of liver regeneration remain unknown \cite{miyaoka1, miyaoka2}.
+In this work cellular proliferation is assumed to be controlled by a growth factor that diffuses through the microenvironment.
+This growth factor is only considered as an abstract parameter which encompasses all the underlying molecular mechanisms involved in the liver regeneration process.
 The cell cycle entry rate is proportional to this factor in the following way:

-where $T_{K^{-}}$ is the mean time each cell will spend in the Ki-$67-$ phase.
-This will depend on the oxygenation of the tissue and the growth factor concentration. $GF$ is the current growth factor concentration value in the cell's voxel, $GF_{prol}$ is the proliferation threshold, \textit{i.e.} the growth factor value below which the proliferation ceases and $GF^{*}$ is the proliferation saturation value, above which the proliferation rate is maximized.
-No further growth factor benefits the cell.
+where $t_{K^{-}}$ is the mean time each cell spends in the non-proliferative phase (see section \ref{sec:methods;subsec:cell;subsubsec:cycle}), which can be experimentally monitored using the Ki-$67$ cellular marker. $GF$ is the current growth factor concentration value in the cell's voxel, $GF_{\text{prol}}$ is the proliferation threshold, \textit{i.e.} the growth factor value below which the proliferation ceases and $GF^{*}$ is the proliferation saturation value, above which the proliferation rate is maximized.
+Therefore, based on the growth factor concentration, the hepatocyte will enter either the hypertrophy phase or the proliferation phase.
+A similar approach can be done based on the oxygen concentration, however, instead of influence on the decision about whether or not to proliferate, oxygen will accelerate the phase entry.
 Please refer to the supplementary material (S1 Text) for further information about how cell cycles and transition rates will be modified based on chemical substrates concentrations.